Saving vs. Investing - What is Savings

 Firstly, let’s start with your definition of savings.
 What does it mean to you?
 Write down your thoughts before you proceed, and we’ll revisit them at the end.
 Notice any ambiguity in your thinking.

 Some might say it’s having money left over each month after your spending.
 Another might say it’s their retirement account.
-Another may say savings is their savings account, an emergency fund, or a rainy-day fund.
+Another may say savings are their savings account, an emergency fund, or a rainy-day fund.

 Even the all-knowing Google or dictionary definition will yield many answers, but not give clarity on what it means financially and what to do about it.